MityaPM/ip_tracker_app/README.md

 ### The challenge

 Hi everyone.
 My React version of this challenge.
 Because of the bug in the map library for React, I have to rerender the Map component for each search.
 But it was the best way to resolve.
 Also, I added some regexp mess to validate the searching request string.
-GEO API can take only string without https:// and '//' symbols.
+GEO API can take only strings without https:// and '//' symbols.

 I'll be glad to see your feedback and a more elegant way to cope with it.
 I'm a beginner :))